apache/flink/docs/dev/table/tuning/streaming_aggregation_optimization.md

 {% endhighlight %}

 Flink SQL optimizer can recognize the different filter arguments on the same distinct key.
 For example, in the above example, all the three COUNT DISTINCT are on `user_id` column.
-Then Flink can use just one share state instance instead of three state instances to reduce state access and state size.
+Then Flink can use just one shared state instance instead of three state instances to reduce state access and state size.
 In some workloads, this can get significant performance improvements.

 {% top %}